fltt/make4java/README.md

 * `MK_INCLUDED_JARS` lists the names of the components whose JAR archive or native library have to be included in this component's JAR archive
+* `MK_ADDITIONAL_CLASSES` lists the names (in the package.subpackage.classname format) of classes, defined in other components, to be included in this component's JAR archive
 * `MK_CFLAGS` specifies options to be passed to the C compiler
 * `MK_LDFLAGS` specifies options to be passed to the native linker
 * `MK_JAVAH_CLASSES` specifies a list of Java classes whose interfaces have to be exported as JNI C include files
+* `MK_EXTERNAL_OBJECTS` lists the names (in the native-library-name/object-file-name.o format) of object files, defined in other native components, to be included in this component's native library

 The values specified for `MK_NAME` and `MK_VERSION` are used to build the name of the JAR archive / native library.